qmk/qmk_firmware/docs/feature_auto_shift.md

 `AUTO_SHIFT_TIMEOUT`, then a shifted version of the key is emitted.
 If the time is less than the `AUTO_SHIFT_TIMEOUT` time, then the normal state is emitted.

-## Are there limitations to Auto Shift?
+## Are There Limitations to Auto Shift?

 Yes, unfortunately.